• Home

 The complications of chronic and sustained undereating

-Emily Boller, wife, mother, artist, and author is on a mission to create expressive works of art in her lifetime; and to bring awareness to the potentially harmful traps of diet-wellness culture.
+Emily Boller, wife, mother, painter, and author is on a mission to create expressive works of art in her lifetime; and to bring awareness to the potentially harmful traps of diet-wellness culture.
 In her free time, she loves creative writing, chasing sunrises, growing flowers and vegetables, and canning homemade soups.

 Tags: amenorrhea, sports